-Sugge stions for what you can do to optimise your general work behaviour: Appreciate personal values: Appreciate other people for their personality, rather than just assessing them on the basis of their performance at work.
+Suggestions for what can be done to optimise the general work behavior of Allen Albertson:

+Appreciate personal values: Appreciate other people for their personality, rather than just assessing them on the basis of their performance at work.
 Ask them how they are and acknowledge their experiences, intuition and any worries they may have.
 Many people become significantly more involved when they feel valued as a person.

 Careful decision-making: Spend more time than you may feel like on checking the details of the decisions you are involved in making.
 Well-substantiated decisions are often quicker to implement.

 Humility: See what happens when you let others make decisions and have their say.
 Sometimes effective solutions will emerge that you had not thought of yourself.

 Curb your impatience: Take a deep breath.
 Count to 10.
 Sleep on it.
 Your impatience may help to bring energy and focus to your work; but do not allow it to make flawed solutions and hasty decisions.

-COMI MUNICATION Sugge stions for what you can do to improve your communication with others: Active listening: Learn how to listen intently and expand your understanding of others by asking constructive questions about the things you hear them say.
-This will allow you to get better at targeting your communication at the people with whom you are communicating.
+COMMUNICATION

+Suggestions for what can be done to improve the communicational skills of Allen Albertson:

 Acknowledge: Express your understanding, praise and belief in other people's potential.
 This increases their self-confidence and involvement in their work, which overall will make you all more effective.

 Listen to other people's feelings: Notice their body language, tone of voice and the way they express themselves to you.
 Consider the timing of your communication to them in relation to this.
 When other people feel that you are considerate, they will also very likely be more motivated to work efficiently.

 Explain yourself: Use more of your communication to explain to others your reasons for saying the things you say.
 Even if you are better at being no-nonsense and straightforward, this will create barriers with some people, who are overwhelmed by your direct manner.
 This may mean that they have difficulty understanding you or they misunderstand you, which creates inefficiency.